mattcorey/indie-dev-sales/README.md

 ## Are you a member of the Apple Press?

+We currently have **over 100 participating apps!** There are some great deals to be found on some incredible apps here!

 The Indie Dev's listed below would very much appreciate some coverage, and a follow on social media! 😉🙏❤️

 # Indie Apps Sales